 - Maude E. Callen

 In 1951, Life magazine published a twelve-page photo essay about Maude Callen's revolutionary work in Pineville, shot by the award-winning photographer W. Eugene Smith.
 These photos showed the difficult, trying moments of Callen's profession, and how Callen's care and expertise transformed healthcare in the rural setting of Pineville.
-In the article, photojournalist Eugene Smith described Maude as "the most fulfilled person I have ever known."
+In the article, photojournalist Eugene Smith described her as "the most fulfilled person I have ever known."
 Nurse Callen received more than $20,000 in contributions due to this article, which she used to open her own health clinic in Pineville.
-After running the clinic for many years and continuing to serve Pineville residents, Maude retired in 1971.
+After running the clinic for many years and continuing to serve Pineville residents, Callen retired in 1971.
 Even during her retirement, she continued to serve her community as manager of the Senior Citizen Nutrition Council in Pineville and delivered Meals on Wheels five days a week.

 Maude Callen passed away in 1990, at the age of 92.
 Over her lifetime, it is estimated that she delivered 600-800 babies, trained 400 midwives, and brought healthcare to thousands.
 She won numerous awards for her dedication to providing healthcare to those who needed it, including the Order of the Palmetto award (1981), an Honorary Doctor of Humanities degree from Clemson University (1983), the Alexis de Tocqueville Society Award (1984), and the Jefferson Award for Public Service (1984), among others.
 On November 8th, 2017, a historical marker was unveiled in Maude Callen's honor in front of her former clinic's building.
 Today, the former clinic sits in disrepair; however, the Sumpter Clinic's Friends of Maude Callen nonprofit organization is set to work to preserve and stabilize the structure.